If you’d prefer to listen/watch instead of read, check out our YouTube video on how to clean up your Pinterest profile and boards!

 - How many followers are on the board?
 If there are 100K followers, 2000 contributors and little to no repins this tells me that the feed moves too fast OR Pinterest is not showing the board content to very many people.
 Conversely, if you have 50K followers but the group board only has 2K then you would be better off creating a personal board for the same content than staying on this group board.

 Group boards come and go all the time.
 It’s okay to leave if the board is no longer helpful to your business.
 Consider joining up with just a few friends who have a similar niche.

-Step 4: Create Board Order
+Step 4: Create a Pinterest Board Order